0xZakk/JS-DC/06-lab/slides.md

 - declare a winner

 --
+### Getting Started
+Don't jump right into coding!
+- What classes might you need?
+- What logic might you need?
+- Can you break out the game into chunks that you can work on semi-independently?

+--
 ### Getting Unstuck
 What should I do if I get stuck?
 1. retrace your steps and `console.log` everything
 2. look for similar problems you've already solved
 3. ask your neighbor for help
 4. put your hand up or slack Zakk & Christine

+--
+## Do not try to copy and paste code

 --
 # Good luck!